ParthJadhav/Tkinter-Designer/docs/instructions.md

 Paste the design URL, use the token from `FIGMA_TOKEN` or enter one, choose the output and template, and select **Inspect design**.
 Generate after reviewing the report.
 Network work runs in the background so the app remains responsive.
+On macOS the desktop app requires Tk 8.6 or newer.
+If the launcher reports an older Tk runtime, install a current Python distribution with modern Tk support and recreate the virtual environment.

 ## Troubleshooting